ashifulislam/Cricket-Player-Information-System/README.md

 ## Contributing codes
 Any and all contributions to the project are welcome.
 Cricket Player Informationis used across the world primarily by organizations with a sports purpose so you can have real impact!
-## License
-Cricket Player Information is released  A Quick Guide to GPLv3 version.